Trump to strip protections from Tongass National Forest, one of the biggest intact temperate rainforests

 Asked about the exchange, the White House declined to comment.

 Southeast Alaska’s economy has taken an enormous hit during the pandemic.
-Robert Venables, the executive director of the Southeast Conference, said in an interview that though 1.4 million cruise passengers typically visit the region each summer, that number dropped to just 48 this summer.
+Robert Venables, the executive director of the Southeast Conference, said in an interview that though 1.4 million cruise passengers typically visit the region each summer, that number dropped to just 48 people this summer.
 The area’s fisheries also have suffered because of climate change, and the global economic crisis hurt seafood prices.

 “The economy is collapsing,” he said, adding that the Trump administration’s action might allow loggers to extract timber from some relatively accessible old-growth stands.
 “There’s some common-sense, near-term relief.”